 “Even if it was, I wouldn’t miss this,” Roman promised, looking up at Dinara.

 Dinara was unsettled by his eyes as often as she was struck by his beauty.
 They were dark, so dark as to appear black.
 That was fine, that was normal; Dinara’s eyes were a similar shade.
 She was sure, though, that her gaze never sent a jolt up anyone’s spine, make their hair stand on end, or set off some distant warning in the back of their minds.
 Not like Roman’s sometimes did.

 It was only like this, when the full weight of his focus landed on her, that she felt it.
 She dropped her gaze, noticing him flinch out of her periphery.
 When she managed to look at him again, he was staring at the ceiling.

-Roman blinked lazily at her, trying to think past Dinara’s hands, warmth, and weight to process the words.
+Roman blinked lazily, trying to think past Dinara’s hands, warmth, and weight to process the words.
 Dinara didn’t give him a chance.
 She kissed him again, and when she trailed the kisses down along his jaw, he tilted his head to give her better access.

 “I promise not to make faces at you when you’re on stage this time,” he eventually managed, when he could find the words.
 A breathy laugh followed, and Dinara sat up.
 He was smiling at her— finally, it reached far enough to crinkle the corners of his eyes, and Dinara recognized him again.

 “You’d better not!
 Cahrn yelled at me for that last time!”